Divinejmd13/Divinejmd13/README.md

 📧 **Email**: adarsh21442@iiitd.ac.in
 🎂 **DOB**: April 15, 2001
 📍 **Find me on**: [GitHub](https://github.com/Divinejmd13) | [LinkedIn](https://www.linkedin.com/in/adarsh-iiitd)
+# Professional Summary

+Passionate and skilled **Android Developer** with hands-on experience in building and deploying robust mobile applications.
+Proficient in **Java**, **Kotlin**, and the **Android SDK**, I bring a solid understanding of **MVVM architecture** and working knowledge of **RESTful APIs**.
+My collaborative approach allows me to work effectively with cross-functional teams, delivering high-quality, maintainable, and scalable solutions.

 ## 🚀 Skills That Fuel My Orbit